amolerca/AStar-Algorithm/routing/README.md

 Besides the installation with `Make`, this program includes a Python script which can represent graphically yhe paths on a Google Maps map.
 To run this script a proper Python environment needs to be configured.
-There different ways to get this Python script working.
+There are different ways to get this Python script working.
 We recommend you two different methods depending on your system architecture.

 ### Getting Python libraries on OSX